thor314/obsidian-setup/Getting Started with Obsidian.md

 - [Workspaces Plus](obsidian://show-plugin?id=workspaces-plus) - enhances the default Workspaces plugin with useful UI elements and hotkeys.
 Workspaces don't feel like they fill a need for me.
 - [TagFolder](obsidian://show-plugin?id=obsidian-tagfolder) similar to Tags View, with a slightly different interface.
 The one unique feature I see is actually to display all (back)links in the same way as tags in Tags View are displayed, but this isn't a killer feature for me.
 Also doesn't play nice with Tag Wrangler.
+- [Hotkeys++](obsidian://show-plugin?id=hotkeysplus-obsidian) has a similar idea to Smarter Markdown Hotkeys, but stops way short.
 - Kanban - I don't like Kanban boards.
 You may get some mileage out of this if you use Obsidian for a task manager, but I'm biased against Obsidian for anything but lightweight task-management.
 - Calendar - Some people like UI candy like this, I regard it as clutter.
 - [Comments](obsidian://show-plugin?id=obsidian-comments) - Drop an inline comments overlay into a page, similar to Google Docs.
 Would be more useful if Obsidian Vaults were more shareable.